8 New Year’s health and safety resolutions your business should consider

 8. Consult a professional

 While you’re likely to be an expert when it comes to your industry, most employers aren’t health and safety specialists.
-With average fines rising at an alarming rate, leaning on a professional is the most effective way of ensuring your practices and premises are compliant and can save significant expense in the long run.
+With the average fine for health and safety breaches now sitting at £145,000, leaning on a professional is the most effective way of ensuring your practices and premises are compliant and can save significant expense in the long run.

-If health and safety is high on your list of priorities this year, Ellis Whittam can help take the pressure off and get you to where you need to be.
-From hands-on help with on-site risk assessments to practical, straightforward advice with day-to-day queries, we can work with you to make great strides in your safety performance and free up time that can be better spent focusing on your key objectives for 2020.
+If health and safety is high on your list of priorities this year, WorkNest can help take the pressure off and get you to where you need to be.
+From hands-on help with on-site risk assessments to practical, straightforward advice with day-to-day queries, we can work with you to make great strides in your safety performance and free up time that can be better spent focusing on your key objectives for 2023.